jundalisay/spblist/content/en/research/descartes/world/chapter-15b.md

 Its far distance also impedes it from receiving as many rays as when it is ready to enter the sun's territory.
-- That comet receives rays from the star at the center of the heaven containing it.
+- That comet receives rays from the star at the center of the gravitational territory containing it.
-- It cannot send those rays back toward the earth any more than the new moon can send back those of the sun.
+- It cannot send those rays back towards the earth any more than the new moon can send back those of the sun.

 Those comets possess a certain refraction of their rays.
 - This is why some of them appear around the comets as a tail or a curl*.

 > *Translator's Note: In the Assayer (trans.
 Drake in Drake and O’Malley, Controversy (see n.45), 190), Galileo describes the phenomenon as a “curl” [chioma].
 Descartes’ term is chevelure, which literally means “head of hair”

 {{< img src="/graphics/physics/world15c.gif" alt="Comets" cap="" >}}